ballerina-attic/ballerina-www/website/two-column-pages/docs/community-program.md

 We will have the implementation a REST client to invoke calculator service in this file.
 The client sends a JSON request that provides the input to calculate on and the operation (in this case, we execute the add operation) to execute to calculator service, receives the result and prints that.
 4. Copy the following code and paste it into the **client.bal** file and save it.
+5. Before going ahead, delete **main.bal** from the package folder if it still exists.

 ``` ballerina